 Top Attractions in Rome, Italy

-The Silvano Toti Globe Theatre, located inside the Villa Borghese, is a replica of London’s Globe Theatre where Shakespeare himself performed his plays.
-The open-air Elizabethan Theatre presents some of the works of Shakespeare (mostly in Italian) from late June through to early October.
+The Silvano Toti Globe Theatre, located inside the Villa Borghese, is a replica of London’s Globe Theatre, where Shakespeare performed his plays.
+The open-air Elizabethan Theatre presents some of Shakespeare’s works (mostly in Italian) from late June through early October.

 Built in 2003 with funding from the Silvano Toti Foundation, the Globe Theatre has three levels that are 100 meters wide and can seat over 1,200 Shakespeare enthusiasts.

-Be sure to check their schedule, if you want to catch a performance while in the city.
+Check their schedule to catch a performance while in the city.

 Marvel at the Pantheon